dawidwebb/projectApp/README.md

 If you want to remove local images it will not be able for running or stopped containers.

-> CHeat sheet not completed !!!
+> Cheat sheet not completed !!!